zerotohero-dev/o2js.com/server/blog/markdown/show-love-to-requestanimationframe.md

 > The timer event loop is a [FIFO][fifo] structure.
 >
-> Consequentially, if we add more delegates to the queue, than we consume, then the lastly added delegates will never find a chance to get executed, and the timer **event queue**’s size will grow over time.
+> Consequentially, if we add more delegates to the queue than we consume, then the initially added delegates will have to wait in the queue for a very very long time to find a chance to get executed, and the timer **event queue**’s size will grow over time.
 >
 > In that case, the message traffic is so high, and our event pipe is so congested that it fails to handle subsequent tasks in a timely manner.

 To solve this problem let us use a similar algorithm to [TCP slow start][slow-start]:

-* Every time the delegate is processed, if there is less than **N** waiting delegates in the queue, it is a **HIT** (*i.e.*, the pipe is healthy and the size of the queue is not increasing abruptly.*);
+* Every time the delegate is processed, if there is less than **N** waiting delegates in the queue, it is a **HIT** (*i.e., the pipe is healthy and the size of the queue is not increasing abruptly.*);
 * Every time the delegate is processed, if there are more than **N** waiting delegates in the queue, it is a **MISS** (*i.e., the size of the event queue appears to have been increasing, the pipe might be unhealthy.*);
 * At every miss, the pipe starts executing delegates in batches in geometrically increasing sizes.
 So, instead of executing them one at a time; it will execute two at a time after the first miss, it will execute four at a time after the second miss… and so on;
 * At every consecutive **K** hits, the batch size is decreased (*i.e., if the pipe was executing 4 delegates at a time, it will start executing 2 delegates after **K** consecutive hits, then if there is **K** more consecutive hits, it will execute one delegate per event loop cycle as usual*).